 - Some servers are on the slow side

 7 DAY FREE TRIAL:ZenMate offers a 7 day free trial without the need for signup.
 It offers servers in Russia as well as the US and UK.
-Unblocks Netflix US.
-Connect up to five devices simultaneously via the beginner-friendly apps and browser extensions.
+Works with Netflix US.
+Connect unlimited devices simultaneously via beginner-friendly apps and browser extensions.
 30-day money-back guarantee.

 Read our full ZenMate review.

 Methodology: How we choose the best VPNs for Russia

 Selecting a VPN for Russia isn’t as straightforward as it might seem.
 In order to make it onto our list, VPNs must fit the following criteria:

 - Server availability: In order to get a Russian IP address, you need a VPN provider with servers in Russia.
 All of the VPNs on our list have servers in Russia as well as a good number of global servers in a significant number of locations.